dagpay/easy-digital-downloads-plugin/readme.txt

 If you have any issues setting up Dagpay for your business, you can contact us at support@dagpay.io

 Please note that when contacting Dagpay support, describe your issue in detail and attach screenshots if necessary for troubleshooting.

+= Where can I submit a bug report for this plugin? =

+Submit issues to our official [GitHub repository](https://github.com/dagpay/easy-digital-downloads-plugin).